sevmorris/macback-m1/README.md

 # Steps to back up current macOS machine

-Run `brew bundle dump --force` to create a Homebrew Brewfile.
+1) Run `brew bundle dump --force` to create a Homebrew Brewfile.
 <br><br>
-`--force` overwrites an existing Brewfile.
-If it's already backed up with Mackup it will overwrite the Dropbox file.
+`--force` overwrites an existing Brewfile, and if it's already backed up with Mackup it will overwrite the Dropbox file.
 <br><br>
-Create a dir:
+2) Create a dir:
 <br>

 ```